Yurunsoft/nacos-php/README.md

     'timeout'  => 30000, // The config listener long polling timeout, in milliseconds.
 The result is returned immediately when the value is 0.
-    'failedWaitTime' => 3000, // Waiting time to retry after failure, in milliseconds 'savePath' => '', // Config save path, default is empty and not saved to file ]);
+    'failedWaitTime' => 3000, // Waiting time to retry after failure, in milliseconds 'savePath' => '', // Config save path, default is empty and not saved to file 'fileCacheTime' => 0, // The file cache time, defaulted to 0, is not affected by caching, and this configuration only affects pull operations.
+]);
 $listener = $client->config->getConfigListener($listenerConfig);